In this article...

 - It has been operating in the field of banking, securities, and/or insurance for at least two years;

-- The licensing authority in the organisation’s home country and the State Securities Commision in Vietnam have a mutual or multilateral agreement on information exchanges, management, inspection, and supervision of their respective securities markets and activity carried out on those markets;
+- The licensing authority in the organisation’s home country and the State Securities Commission in Vietnam have a mutual or multilateral agreement on information exchanges, management, inspection, and supervision of their respective securities markets and activity carried out on those markets;

 - The organisation has recorded a profit for the last two years; and